methods2022/team08_project/README.md

 - Input file `final_processed_data_output.csv`
 - Output files `fatigue_at_risk_plot.png`, `headache_at_risk_plot.png`, `pyrexia_at_risk_plot.png`

   This Julia script constructs 6 histograms from the preprocessed data (input file).
 Each output file contains 2 histograms and focuses on the ages of people who reported experiencing the top three most frequently observed adverse event symptoms.
 One of the histograms in each symptom-specific file shows the age distribution of everyone who reported that symptom, while the other histogram shows the age distribution of everyone who reported that symptom ***and*** is a member of the at-risk population that we identified for that symptom.
+The plots and output files are created in the function `atriskplots()` which is called in the Julia script; therefore, running the Julia script will produce all outputs.

  8. `onset_time_visualizations.jl`

  - Input file `onsite_processed_data_output.csv`
  - Output file `onset_time_v_sex_and_manu.png`

-  This Julia script
+   This Julia script constructs boxplots from the preprocessed data file that contains onset time intervals.
+In the first boxplot, sex is compared to onset time intervals, and in the second boxplot, vaccine manufacturer is compared to onset time intervals.
+Both boxplots are included in the same output file, which is created in the function `main()`, which is called in the Julia script.
+Running the Julia script will automatically produce the output.

 (last) `vaers_corr.py`